rishimittal/IndexWiki/README.md

 IndexWiki
 =========

-IndexWiki is the scalable IRE system capable of indexing 100Mb of data in about 14-15 secs ,this is complete project with minimum machine requirement.
+IndexWiki is the scalable IRE system capable of indexing 100Mb of Wikipedia data in about 14-15 secs ,this is complete project with minimum machine requirement.
 It internally performs the external merging , It almost creates 100-200 sorted files depending upon the size of the of the Corpus.
 Here ideally it has the